-We can then manage employee fit more proactively, helping them map-put their careers on one hand, and working with our clients in the spirit of partnership to ensure they always have great people assigned to their outsourced teams.
+We can then manage employee fit more proactively, helping them map their careers on one hand, and working with our clients in the spirit of partnership to ensure they always have great people assigned to their outsourced teams.

-- Outsourcing is a matter of timing.
+Outsourcing is a matter of timing.

-For many years prior to the pandemic, we have hosted groups of entrepreneurs and corporate leaders in our offices who visit to do an initial due diligence of outsourcing in the Philippines.
+For many years before the pandemic, we have hosted groups of entrepreneurs and corporate leaders in our offices who visit to do initial due diligence on outsourcing in the Philippines.

-My response to this question is to flash a slide with logos of some of the world’s biggest, most well-known brands followed by a map of where their outsourced teams are located in the Philippines.
+My response to this question is to flash a slide with logos of some of the world’s biggest, most well-known brands, followed by a map of where their outsourced teams are located in the Philippines.
 For many of these companies, I also share the year when they started outsourcing to the Philippines.

 The point I work to drive home is that outsourcing seems to be an effective strategy for many big companies.
 They use outsourcing to extend their capabilities as they continue to globalize their market reach.

 Entrepreneurs and corporate leaders don’t need significant financial resources to leverage outsourcing.
-They need to have a clear understanding of their core capabilities, a strong process component, predictive and insightful data, a clear operational strategy, and the ability to effectively communicate and collaborate online.
+They need to clearly understand their core capabilities, a vital process component, predictive and insightful data, a clear operational strategy, and the ability to effectively communicate and collaborate online.
 They also need the curiosity and appetite to explore new territories, laser-focused on the results they need to deliver for their companies.